On this page:

 You can see the official paperwork and a copy of the plan on Cornwall Council’s website by clicking the following link: Hayle NDP.

-Alternatively, a copy of the Hayle Neighbourhood Plan is available to view and/or download here:
+Alternatively, a copy of the Hayle Neighbourhood Plan (with minor edits from 23 September 2018) is available to view and/or download here:

 Hayle Neighbourhood Plan